cryptoassetlab/cryptoassetlab.github.io/_pages/calconf.md

 Authors may submit only work that does not substantially overlap with work that is currently submitted or has been accepted for publication to any other peer-reviewed conference/workshop with proceedings or a journal.
-We consider double submission serious research fraud and will treat it as such.
 Note that it is acceptable for papers to appear in non-peer-reviewed formats
 (for example, as technical reports or in online archives such as ePrint).
 In case of doubt contact the program chair for any clarifications at